-Students will be placed into clinical rotations only after uploading his/her immunization records into Complio, CPR card and proof of health insurance.
+Students will be placed into clinical rotations only after uploading his/her immunization records into Complio and CPR card along with proof of health insurance.
 A negative drug screen and criminal background check must also be completed following instructions from the instructors.
 You must work with Dr. Samantha Dove in order to arrange your clinical schedule.
 When e-mailing your professor(s), please put in the subject line PLAB 1260.
 This will help ensure that your e-mail is not missed.